 Toronto’s tallest attraction has adventure lovers taking a walk OUTSIDE – around the circumference of the roof!
 So, do you dare to test your limits and experience the thrill of a lifetime?

 EdgeWalk is CN Tower’s most thrilling highlight in its history, and the first of its kind in North America.
-It is the world’s highest full circle hands-free walk on a 5 ft-wide ledge encircling the top of the Tower’s balcony on 116th floor, which is 356 metres above the ground.
+It is the world’s highest full circle hands-free walk on a 5 ft-wide ledge encircling the top of the Tower’s balcony on the 116th floor, which is 356 metres above the ground.
 Visitors walk in groups of six, while attached to an overhead safety rail via a trolley and harness system.
-Trained EdgeWalk guides demonstrate the participants how to push their personal limits, allowing them to lean back over world’s one of the tallest towers with nothing but air and breathtaking views of Lake Ontario beneath them.
+There are no railings around the ledge either.
+It’s the scariest man-made cliff in the world.
+Trained EdgeWalk guides demonstrate the participants how to push their personal limits, allowing them to lean back over the world’s one of the tallest towers with nothing but air and breathtaking views of Lake Ontario beneath them.

 Designed with the highest international safety and security standards in mind, EdgeWalk runs for 1.5 hours, with the outdoor walk lasting approximately 30 minutes.
-Tickets cost $225 CAD (plus tax) and include a keepsake video, printed photos and certificate of achievement.
+Tickets cost $225 CAD (plus tax) and include a keepsake video, printed photos and certificate of achievement (so that you can brag about it amongst your friends).
 Participants also receive a Tower Experience Ticket which includes access to the LookOut, Glass Floor, and SkyPod levels.

 5. Dinner in the Sky, various locations